 The “schemeID” attribute must be populated in all instances of the “ID” element when used within a “PartyIdentification” container and in all instances of the “EndpointID” element when used within a “Party” container.
 The valid values are defined in the code list as “schemeID”.

-Note: the optional attributes schemeAgencyName and schemeURI can be ignored.
+Note: the optional attributes “schemeAgencyName” and “schemeURI” can be ignored.

-Note: the attribute “schemeID” is mandatory for PartyIdentification and EndpointID in CEN BII
+Note: the attribute “schemeID” is mandatory for “PartyIdentification” and “EndpointID” in CEN BII

 Applies to: Document used in a PEPPOL BIS with UBL syntax mapping